-My dachshund loves green bean, and I will put a small amount of them in his dog food.
+My dachshund loves green beans, and I will put a small amount of them in his dog food.

 Sweet potatoes are a good treat.
 They contain Vitamins A, B5, B6, and C. They are also high in fiber, potassium, and manganese.

-The best way to serve sweet potatoes are either boiling, baked, or steamed and do not add any seasoning.
+The best way to serve sweet potatoes is either boiling, baking, or steaming, and do not add any seasoning.

-Squash is good for dogs as long as you don’t give them the seeds or skin.
-A lot of dog’s like the taste of squash and if you dog has a case of diarrhea, squash and help with that.
+Squash is good for dogs as long as you don’t give them seeds or skin.
+A lot of dogs like the taste of squash and if your dog has a case of diarrhoea, squash helps with that.

 You can also steam the squash which is a good way to give to your dog.
 You should limit the amount you give them.